-Kristen S. Walker wishes she was a pirate mermaid who could speak with sharks, but she settles for being a fantasy author, blogger and nerd.
-She currently resides in northern California with her family and a rescue cat, but she grew up in the mountains, running barefoot through the woods and chasing imaginary dragons.
-Her fantasy novels for teens and adults explore diverse characters, detailed worlds, high-stakes adventures and emotional journeys.
+Kristen S. Walker wishes she was a pirate mermaid who could speak with sharks, but she settles for being a fantasy and paranormal author, blogger, and nerd.
+She’s proudly bisexual, Wiccan, a liberal feminist, and currently resides in northern California with her family and a rescue cat, but she grew up in the mountains, running barefoot through the woods and chasing imaginary dragons.
+Her fantasy and paranormal novels for teens and adults explore diverse characters, detailed worlds, high-stakes adventures, and emotional journeys.
 When she’s not writing, Kristen loves geeky pursuits like gaming, crafting, toy collecting, and cosplay.

 More About Kristen